chipsalliance/Caliptra/doc/Caliptra.md

 The Caliptra threat model guides the priority of which physical countermeasures are based on a specific physical implementation.

 From the top, an adversary in the supply chain has essentially unlimited time to glitch the chip and make it reveal any private key material or symmetric secrets.
-[One Glitch To Rule Them All ](https://arxiv.org/abs/2108.04575)is one example with recency bias.
+[One Glitch To Rule Them All](https://arxiv.org/abs/2108.04575)is one example with recency bias.
 The most critical countermeasures must prevent non-destructive extraction of those secrets.
 Otherwise, an adversary who succeeds can silently impersonate production-serving assets at a later time.

 Randomly generated per-part entropy is subject to physical inspection attacks in the supply chain as well.
 The fuses that store the UDS entropy shall be protected to a degree that forces an attacker to perform a destructive operation to read their values.
 Decapping and fibbing attacks should at least penetrate enough layers and metal shielding to render the part useless, if not being outright impossible to carry out.
 Entropy tied to a damaged asset typically requires injection of counterfeit devices in the supply chain, which is a very powerful adversary model.